christopherchapman.org

 His or her manager will likely say something such as:

-"We need to focus on our upcoming work, not rehash old news."
+"We need to focus on our upcoming work, not rehashing old news."

 Matriculated Student

-If we were living in the 1990's dot-com bubble, employer's appetite for all many of computer related jobs was so great, that "where you went to school" might be so broad as apply to an open-enrollment certificate program.
+If we were living in the 1990's dot-com bubble, employer's appetite for all manner of computer related jobs was so great, that "where you went to school" might be so broad as to apply to an open-enrollment certificate program.

 However, in today's world, the reality is that for the purpose of hiring and promotions,